 how long should i meditate for how often should i meditate?

 Meditation can help us improve our mental and physical health, and it has become increasingly popular in recent years.
-In fact, 14.2% of people in the U.S. had tried meditation as of 2017.
+In fact, 18.3% of people in the U.S have tried meditation, according to a 2024 study.
 Research has shown that regular meditation can help us manage anxiety, stress, and can help us manage our emotions.
 More and more people have come to feel reliant on their meditation practice to help them feel centered and calm.

 But what happens when the demands of life limit the time we have to meditate?
 If you miss a day, how big a deal is that?
 Is five minutes a day sufficient to experience the benefits of meditation?
 Does it need to be ten?
 Twenty?
 Thirty?
 There is not one simple answer, unfortunately, but there are several helpful clues around about how long to meditate and how often.